-Course Goals A deeper understanding of the following points is the target of this course: 1)Understand the method of quantitative treatment of transport phenomena and mixing in micro space, 2)Based on the fundamental knowledge of micro chemical engineering explained above, acquire the skill of designing various types of micro reactors and micro mixers, 3)Understand the difference of micro chemical processes and conventional chemical processes, and acquire the skills of designing the operation and control systems.
+(Course Goals ) A deeper understanding of the following points is the target of this course: 1)Understand the method of quantitative treatment of transport phenomena and mixing in micro space, 2)Based on the fundamental knowledge of micro chemical engineering explained above, acquire the skill of designing various types of micro reactors and micro mixers, 3)Understand the difference of micro chemical processes and conventional chemical processes, and acquire the skills of designing the operation and control systems.

 Theme Class number of times Description Preliminary exercises (for understanding students' knowledge level of chemical Waht is microreactor?
 1 engineerinh).
 Explain merits and utilization concepts of microreactor with illustrating typical microreactor structure.
-Tues and all and an array Introduce how to treat quantitatively the transport phenomena in micro channel.
+Tragnort phonomona Introduce how to treat quantitatively the transport phenomena in micro channel.
 Trasport phenomena 2 Especially, explain the basic and modelling for heat transfer in micro channel. in micro space Finally, master the concept and design of micro heat exchanger.
-Starting from the logic of micro mixing, explain the design and operation factors of Minnes 1 micr omixer with illustrating various micro mixers.
-Next, introduce the concept of Micro mixing micro mixing of immiscible fluids (liwuid/liquid and gas/liquid) for strict control of emulsion and bubble.
-Introduce microreactors for organic synthesis, nano-particle production device, Micro reaction 2 catalytic microreactor, and segmented flow microreactor with illustrating their engineering 3 drastic effect for quality control of products.
+1 Starting from the logic of micro mixing, explain the design and operation factors of Micro mixing micr omixer with illustrating various micro mixers.
+Next, introduce the concept of Where mixing micro mixing of immiscible fluids (liwuid/liquid and gas/liquid) for strict control of emulsion and bubble.
+Introduce microreactors for organic synthesis, nano-particle production device, Micro reaction 3 catalytic microreactor, and segmented flow microreactor with illustrating their engineering 5 drastic effect for quality control of products.
 Next, explain the methodology of design each reactor and its application.
 Design of micro 2 The design method considering the feature of micro chemical plant is explained. chemical process 2 Especially, the treatment as a system and the numbering-up methods are discussed.
-Operation and control The difference between the control scheme of the conventional plants and that of Operation and control the micro plants is explained.
-Then, the operation and control methods of of micro chemical 2 numbering-up process and the fault detection method of blocked device are processes explained.
+Operation and control The difference between the control scheme of the conventional plants and that of of micro chemical 2 the micro plants is explained.
+Then, the operation and control methods of numbering-up process and the fault detection method of blocked device are processes explained.